-A. The success rate is the total number of grant applications that are funded in a given fiscal year divided by the number of grant applications that were peer reviewed.
+The success rate is the total number of grant applications that are funded in a given fiscal year divided by the number of grant applications that were peer reviewed.
 Success rates, computed on a fiscal year basis, indicate the percentage of reviewed research project grant applications that receive funding.
-For research project grants in FY 2013, NIGMS anticipates a success rate of approximately 20 percent.
-A large proportion of NIGMSï¿½ research project grants are R01s, so the success rate for R01s is usually similar to the overall research project grant success rate.
+For research project grants and R01s in FY 2017, NIGMS achieved a success rate of 30.6 percent and 28.3 percent, respectively.
+A large proportion of NIGMS' research project grants are R01s, so the success rate for R01s is usually similar to the overall research project grant success rate.

-The percentile is a ranking that shows the relative position of each applicationï¿½s priority score among all scores assigned by a scientific review group at its last three meetings.
+The percentile is a ranking that shows the relative position of each application's priority score among all scores assigned by a scientific review group at its last three meetings.

 The success rate for R01 grants differs from the percentile ranks for R01 grants in the following ways:

-A. The current average size of an NIGMS R01 grant is approximately $223,000 in direct costs per year.
-The average competing award, currently at about $227,000, is typically larger than the average noncompeting renewal.
-Among the competing awards, new awards are slightly smaller than the average and competing renewal awards are somewhat larger.
+The current average size of an NIGMS R01 grant (excluding supplements) is approximately $237,000 in direct costs per year.
+The average competing award is also currently at about $237,000.
+Among the competing awards, new awards are smaller than the average and competing renewal awards are larger.